 See also: The 2012 Chairman's Introduction by Professor Roger Mercer.

-The ScARF Project Manager is Emma Jane O'Riordan.
+The ScARF Project Manager is Helen Spencer.
 Please contact her at email@example.com with any queries related to ScARF.

 ScARF and Museums

-The ScARF project is currrently undertaking a 2-year collaboration with museums, working initially in Orkney and Aberdeenshire.
-Running from June 2016 until March 2018, ScARF will be supporting curators in developing research knowledge relevant to their own archaeological collections.
+The ScARF project is currrently undertaking a 3-year collaboration with museums, working initially in Orkney and Aberdeenshire.
+Running from June 2016 until March 2019, ScARF will be supporting curators in developing research knowledge relevant to their own archaeological collections.
 Using the main broad themes of Farming and Fishing, the collaboration aims to highlight research gaps and encourage new research on existing collections.
+Since summer 2017, the project has focused exclusively on Aberdeenshire.

 This will enable museums to use ScARF in a more nuanced manner, helping the Society to ensure the framework is up-to-date and fit-for-purpose.
 The project will engage new audiences with Scottish archaeology and build on the already strong support for ScARF within the historic environment sector (see also: Scottish Strategic Archaeology Committee, Our Place in Time).
 Through the process of continuing to develop links between museums and ScARF, the project will build resilience and capacity, increase collaboration, raise the profile of Scottish archaeological research and museums collections, and develop and share skills.
 ScARF is already used in a variety of ways (see our User Survey Infographic for more details), can provide best practice for future research initiatives to utilise, and is lauded across national strategic thinking; this project aims to build on this success.